Using the Data Logger

-This section walks through setting up the Data Logger to capture data from the Scope channels.
+This section walks through setting up the Data Logger to capture data from the Oscilloscope Channels.

 2.1 Hardware Setup

-Connect the Test and Measurement Device's analog input channel 1 pin to the device's analog output channel 1 pin.
+Connect the Test and Measurement Device's Oscilloscope Channel 1 pin to the device's Wavegen Channel 1 pin.

 For devices using MTE cables, the input channel uses an orange wire and the output channel uses a yellow wire.

-For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the scope channel 1 negative pin to the ground pin associated with wavegen channel 1.
+For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the Oscilloscope Channel 1 negative pin to the ground pin associated with Wavegen Channel 1.

 Note: The analog input channels can be used with BNC Cables.
 For more information, see the Using the Oscilloscope guide.

 In WaveForms' Welcome tab, open the Wavegen instrument, then click the Run button () in the control bar near the top of the window to begin outputting a signal.
 With default settings, a 1V amplitude (2V peak-to-peak) 1kHz sine wave is applied to the Wavegen Channel 1 output pin.

 For more detail on how to use the Wavegen instrument, please see the Using the Waveform Generator guide.

 Return to the Data Logger instrument by clicking on its tab in the bar at the top of the screen.